IBM/aspera-cli/docs/README.erb.md

 > **Note:** This starts the editor specified by env var `EDITOR` if defined.

-Older format for commands are still supported:
+The former format for commands is still supported:

 ```bash
 <%=cmd%> config preset set|delete|show|initialize|update <name>